JohnSundell/SuperSpriteKit/README.md

 A category on SKSpriteNode that enables easy animation without having to create new actions.
 It also provides a utility function for generating an array of SKTexture instances from a texture atlas.

+##### SKNode+SSKTags

+A category on SKNode that adds support for tags to SKNode instances.
+These tags works similarly to how UIView and NSView's tag API works, but also provides some additional methods for getting all nodes at a point that has a certain tag, or performing a recursive search for all nodes that has a certain tag.

 #### Hope that you'll enjoy using SuperSpriteKit

 This is just the beginning!
 I would love to get pull requests if you have created a generic SpriteKit-extension that you would like to be included!